LaudateCorpus1/zdr/README.md

 0. Open up the target spreadsheet and click Tools > Script Editor.
 0. Copy and paste the script in there.
-0. Replace 'SHEET_ID' with your spreadsheet id.
+0. Replace 'SHEET_ID' with your spreadsheet id in the `setConfiguration` method.
 This can be found from the URL https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit?ts=123#gid=456
+0. Configure a trigger to run the script automatically.
+    - Open up the script editor and click Edit > Current Project's Triggers > Add a new trigger
-0. Configure a trigger to run the script automatically with the following parameters: main, Time-driven, Minutes timer, Every 30 minutes.
+    - Select the following parameters: main, Time-driven, Minutes timer, Every 30 minutes.
 0. Set up your spreadsheet sheets and columns based on the examples in `agents.csv` and `configuration.csv`

 ## Configuration